Graph Diffusion-Based AeBS Deployment and Resource Allocation in RSMA-Enabled URLLC Low-Altitude Wireless Networks: System Model

 Finally, the system's achievable sum rate is calculated as

 In URLLC systems, such as industrial cyber-physical systems, GUs have strict latency requirements.
 We can reformulate the latency requirement as a rate constraint.
-Specifically, if a data packet of $D$ bits must be delivered within a given latency bound $T$ seconds, the transmission rate must satisfy $r\geq\frac{D}{B T}$ (bit/s/Hz), where $B$ represents the avaliable bandwidth.
-Therefore, the rate of GU $n$ served by AeBS $k$ should be $R_{k,n} \ge R_{\mathrm{min}} = \frac{D^{c}+D^{p}}{B T}$ (bit/s/Hz), where $R_{\mathrm{min}}$ is the GU's minimum rate requirement, and $T$ is the latency constraint.
+Specifically, if a data packet of $D$ bits must be delivered within a given latency bound $T_{th}$ seconds, the transmission rate must satisfy $r\geq\frac{D}{B T_{th}}$ (bit/s/Hz), where $B$ represents the avaliable bandwidth.
+Therefore, the rate of GU $n$ served by AeBS $k$ should be $R_{k,n} \ge R_{\mathrm{min}} = \frac{D^{c}+D^{p}}{B T_{th}}$ (bit/s/Hz), where $R_{\mathrm{min}}$ is the GU's minimum rate requirement.